sungsoo-ahn/2025/_posts/2025-04-28-test-time-training-for-long-contexts.md

 We make further studies on whether extracting relevant evidence can further enhance the long context understanding after LIFT.
 In Table 5, it highlights the effectiveness of integrating evidences and combining it with LIFT in greatly improving the model's performance, which leaves space for futher enhancement on the strategy of LIFT.
 While LIFT alone provides modest improvements, the most substantial gains are observed when evidences are integrated into the ICL process, either with or without LIFT.

 Table 4 further expands the performance in Table 3 on specific tasks in LongQA in LooGLE.
-The combination of evidences, ICL+LIFT clearly outperforms the other configurations across all metrics, **highlighting the importance of extracting relevant knowledge from parameters and executing explicit step-by-step reasoning in more complex tasks like long dependency QA**.
+The combination of evidences, LIFT+ICL clearly outperforms the other configurations across all metrics, **highlighting the importance of extracting relevant knowledge from parameters and executing explicit step-by-step reasoning in more complex tasks like long dependency QA**.
 The incorporation of evidences helps the model ground its inferences resulting in a more refined and contextually accurate response generation.

 {% include figure.html path="assets/img/2025-04-28-test-time-training-for-long-contexts/table5_loogle_evd.svg" class="img-fluid" title="Table 5" %}
 <div class="caption">Table 5.
 Performance with extracted evidence of Llama3 in LongQA</div>